danmitreanu/redismessenger-dotnet/README.md

 }
 ```

+You can only register one message handler per channel.

 ## Dependency injection

 As you can see, other services can be injected into your message handlers.
 Each message has its own scope just like ASP.NET Core HTTP requests.

+## Redis configuration

+This library is built upon [`StackExchange.Redis`](https://www.nuget.org/packages/StackExchange.Redis/) and allows you to configure the Redis connection as you wish via `RedisMessengerConfiguration.RedisConfigure` and `RedisMessengerConfiguration.RedisConfiguration`.